 No two people have the same skin and hair.
 This means all treatment plans have to be customised for the individual undergoing the treatment.
 The best hair removal results can only be achieved with a well thought out and properly executed treatment plan.
 This will require several treatments delivered at precise intervals to coincide with your natural hair growth cycle.
 This is why it is necessary to always adhere to your treatment plan and turn up for your appointments as close as possible to your allotted time in keeping with your hair growth cycle.

-These are you top ten tips to consider whenever you’re considering laser or IPL hair removal treatments, but here’s a bonus tip for you: if you want to ensure you get fantastic results in a reputable CQC registered medical facility Brigstock Skin and Laser Centre is the place for you.
-At the centre your results and satisfaction are completely guaranteed, otherwise we treat you for free.
+These are your top ten tips to consider whenever you’re considering laser or IPL hair removal treatments, but here’s a bonus tip for you: if you want to ensure you get fantastic results in a reputable CQC registered medical facility Brigstock Skin and Laser Centre is the place for you.
+At the centre your results and satisfaction are completely guaranteed, otherwise, we treat you for free.
 You can check out our numerous testimonials from satisfied clients here.

 To book your FREE initial consultation call NOW on 020 8683 6730 or click here.Leave a reply →